Is it Possible to Deport Somebody from the UK?

 The information in this article entitled “Can I deport my husband from the UK?” applies to both husbands and wives of British Nationals or settled persons in the UK.

-This article is not written for the seasoned immigration lawyer, but the client or prospective client requiring immigration advice due to the breakdown in their marriage /relationship.
-In that respect, on numerous occasions, we at Gulbenkian Andonian Solicitor have come across clients who are either British citizens or settled here under the UK immigration rules or via the EU settlement scheme.
+This article is not written for the well-versed immigration lawyer, but the client or prospective client requiring immigration advice due to the breakdown in their marriage /relationship.
+In that respect, on numerous occasions, our team at Gulbenkian Andonian immigration solicitors in London have come across clients who are either British citizens or settled here under the UK immigration rules or via the EU settlement scheme.
 They may be married or in a relationship as cohabiting partners or civil partnership with foreign nationals complaining to us that they have come to realise that their spouse/partner/civil partner had only entered into the relationship to gain long-term residency in the UK, and ask how they can be removed or deported from this country.

 The relationship may have broken down irretrievably for a host of reasons.
 For example, due to the foreign national’s adultery with a friend, or say because of domestic violence.
 In some of these relationships, the parties may have British or settled children.
 There may be cases where the foreign national may have committed criminal offences for which they may have been convicted and sent to prison.